datacommonsorg/docsite/custom_dc/custom_data.md

 `entityType`

 : Required: All entities in a given file must be of a specific type.
-This type should be specified as the value of the <code>entityType</code> field.
+This type should be specified as the value of the `entityType` field.
 The importer tries to resolve entities to DCIDs of that type.
-In most cases, the <code>entityType</code> will be a supported place type; see [Place types](../place_types.html) for a list.
+In most cases, the `entityType` will be a supported place type; see [Place types](../place_types.html) for a list.

 `ignoreColumns`